iyxan23/rafflesia/docs/layout-code.md

    Attributes:
    <ul>
      <li><code>image</code>: an image resource reference that sets the image of this imageview. <b>please do note that resource management is yet to be implemented in rafflesia, this attribute won't work</b></li>
-     <li><code>scale_type</code>: a scale type that defines how an image displayed in an imageview would be scaled depending on the size of the imageview.
+     <li><code>scale_type</code>: a scale type that defines how an image displayed in this imageview would be scaled depending on the size of the imageview.
        can be any of:
        <ul>
          <li><code>center</code></li>